 This story is an unfortunate lesson in airline rules and regulations.
 And it illustrates why it’s important to know what’s in that fine print associated with your ticket.

-A Hawaiian Airlines error?
+Did Hawaiian Airlines cancel the flight in error?

 “We had a delay on our flight from Denver to San Francisco on Virgin America because the plane needed de-icing,” Williams recalled.
 “We landed in San Francisco five minutes late.
 Our connecting Hawaiian Airlines flight had already closed by the time we got there.
 Hawaiian Airlines issued us two tickets for the next morning’s 10:00 flight.”